My background and experience...

 Following redundancy in 2011 I left the NHS and developed my own business, focussing my expertise and experience on providing independent, comprehensive NHS CHC services for both the NHS and private clients.
-Since 2011 I have worked for a number of PCT’s and have also successfully assisted a number of private clients to navigate through the NHS CHC process and reach a successful outcome.
+Since 2011 I have worked for a number of PCT’s and have also successfully assisted a large number of private clients to navigate through the NHS CHC process and reach a successful outcome.

 I am registered with the Nursing and Midwifery Council as Catherine B Hurley where you are able to verify my registered qualifications, and I am a member of the Royal College of Nursing.